nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### Loading of program data

-Upon startup, the program loads data from the `data.csv` file.
+Upon startup, the program loads data from the `data.txt` file.

 If the file does not exist in the directory, it will be automatically created when data is saved.
 <div style="page-break-after: always;"></div>